gabrielemarchetti00/photoworldapp/README.md

 ## Description

 Frontend for a full-stack photo gallery application.
-In this projects i learned how to use angular forms and routes.
+In this projects i learned how to use angular components, forms and routes.